hcomet/CheapoDC/README.md

 1. TCP API using JSON syntax
 2. Basic Web API utilizing HTTP POST

-Formerly a third mechanism, Web Sockets API, was supported but wav deprecated in release v2.2.0.

 The APIs use the same commands which are listed in the top of [CDCommands.cpp](/CheapoDC/CDCommands.cpp).
 Commands are 2 to 4 character strings.
 For each command there is a map indicating: